davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ## Building your prototype

 ### Step 1: know what you’re building
-Before you start building, sketch out your design for your prototype.
+Before you start building, sketch out your design for the prototype.

 Sketches allow you to explore design ideas much faster and at lower risk than using the prototype kit right away.